PhantomKidding/pycrawler_weibo/README.md

 # pycrawler_weibo
-This library is written for crawling Sina Weibo due to unfriendly Sina API.
+This library is written for crawling Sina Weibo due to extremely unfriendly Sina API.
+At the time, pycrawler_weibo only supports crawling on searching certain keyword.

 ##Prerequisite
   - Python 2.7